Godh Bharai (The Indian Baby Shower) Ceremony

 Catering can cost a lot of money and usually ends up in wasted food.
 You and your girlfriends can decide what’s on the menu, and each person gets their dish.

 3. Pampering the Mommy-to-be

-The essence of a baby shower is letting everyone know that you are the centre of attention.
-This means the celebrations are low key, and the budget is oriented towards making you feel special.
-This could include coupons to a spa or a salon.
+The essence of a baby shower is to let everyone know that you are the centre of attention.
+This means the celebrations are low-key, and the budget is oriented towards making you feel special.
+This could include coupons for a spa or a salon.

 If the Godh Bharai is about you, why is it that you aren’t allowed to touch most of the food served?
 Here’s where you can change things.
 The catering can be done where only healthy snacks and pregnant-friendly foods are allowed.

 Indian-themed baby showers needn’t always be about fancy venues and stage events.
 A DIY baby shower is one that uses your skills to create a good baby shower environment.
 Handmade ribbons can be given to the guests, decorations can be made from chart paper, and even the gifts to be given must all be handmade.